 - $35.00 per bus or tractor (with extended trailer) – at the Toy Story Parking Area only

 Don’t waste your money paying for preferred parking.
-You will find that there is an escalator that will take you from whatever level you are parked on to the main level where the tram will pick you up and carry you on to the actual entrance to Disneyland park, California Adventure park and Downtown Disney.
+You will find that there is an escalator that will take you from whatever level you are parked on to the main level where the tram will pick you up and carry you on to the park entrance.

 In order to better understand the layout of Disneyland, you need to know that it is divided into different lands and each land has its own rides and attractions.

 When Disneyland opened in 1955, there were only 5 lands: Main Street USA, Adventureland, Frontierland, Fantasyland, and Tomorrowland.
 Since then, New Orleans Square, Critter Country, Mickey’s Toontown, and Galaxy’s Edge have opened.

 MAIN STREET USA

 Main Street USA is built to look like a small town in the 1920s.
 You will find souvenir shops, restaurants and different places to explore.

 Before you do anything else, you will want to go to the City Hall to pick up your FREE 1st Visit pin!

 This pin will get you noticed and might even get you a little extra attention since Disneyland Cast members are going to want to make your first trip to Disneyland something to remember!

 Adventureland is full of adventurous rides!
 This is where you will want to use Lightning Lane for one of the most popular rides, Indiana Jones.